-The first round of the competition was launched in June 2018 and is ongoing.
-Innovators from around the country have competed in the first stage of the competition, the Ready!
+The first round of the competition ran from June 2018 to September 2019.
+Innovators from around the country competed in the first stage of the competition, the Ready!
 Contest, by identifying an impactful idea or solution that addresses a critical need in the solar industry and then developing a path to make their solution a reality.
-Twenty teams were selected as semifinalists by a panel of expert reviewers and will receive $50,000 each from a pool of $1 million.
+Twenty teams were selected as semifinalists by a panel of expert reviewers and received $50,000 each from a pool of $1 million.

 BREK Electronics (Finalist)—High-Capacity 250 Kilowatt Silicon Carbide Solar String Inverter

 Project Summary: This power electronics startup aims to disrupt the solar inverter market through U.S. leadership in new material innovation.

 Project Summary: This manufacturer will create a high-voltage power converter that could dramatically reduce costs and improve efficiency.

 Solar Guardian (Finalist)—PV Connector

 Project Summary: This team will create a low-cost device that prevents electrical fires in photovoltaic modules, enabling safer and lower-cost solar system installations.

 Project Summary: This team will develop a solid-state protective relay device to identify, isolate, locate, and report dangerous faults in solar installations.